Living in an HOA Community

 Parking

-Park only in the garage or driveway.
-If you have guests staying with you, request temporary street parking from your HOA.
+Park only in the garage or on the driveway.
+Never park on the grass or landscaped areas.
+If you have guests your HOA may require a request for temporary street parking.

 Improvements